Breastfeeding your baby – the first week

 How often to feed?

-Expressing breastmilk is also common for a variety of reasons, but generally not recommended in the first 6 weeks as it can interfere with building your breastmilk supply.
+Expressing breastmilk is also common for a variety of reasons, but generally not recommended in the first 6 weeks as it can interfere with building breastmilk supply.

 “Remember that the amount of milk expressed is not an accurate reflection of how much breast milk can be produced.
 Baby is much more efficient at removing milk from breast than breast pumps,” Associate Professor Laws says.